minnojs/minno-quest/src/0.1/sequencer/mixer.md

 ---

 ### Introduction
 Mixers allow you to control the flow of your sequences within the PI players.
-In particular it allows you to repeat, randomize and even branch sections of your sequence according to [environmental variables](./variables.html).
+In particular they allow you to repeat, randomize and even branch sections of your sequence according to [environmental variables](./variables.html).

 #### Structure
 Each one of the PI tasks is composed of a sequence of elements that is sequentially evaluated and presented to the user.
-For example, the sequence in piManager is composed of elements (objects usually) that represent a task each.
+For example, the sequence in piManager is composed of elements that represent a task each.
 These sequences are created using the `API.addSequence` method in your script.
-Mixers are inserted into the sequence the same way that regular elements are, each mixer represents a sub-sequence that is to be manipulated and the inserted in its place.
+Mixers are inserted into the sequence the same way that regular elements are, each mixer represents a sub-sequence that is to be manipulated and then inserted in its place.

 For example, in the following sequence the second element in the sequence is a mixer.
-It takes a sub-sequence of tasks two and three and randomizes their order.
+It takes a sub-sequence than includes tasks two and three and randomizes their order.
-Note that the single mixer element is effectively replaced by the two elements of the sub-sequence, turning this sequence into a four task sequence.
+Note that the mixer element is effectively replaced by the two elements from the sub-sequence, turning this sequence into a four task sequence.

 ```js
 // The task sequence